daimbk/ai-flappy-bird/README.md

 2. Observe the AI as it evolves over generations to improve its performance in the game.

-3. To modify the parameters of the NEAT algorithm or the game environment, check the configuration files (`config-feedforward.txt` for NEAT parameters and `flappy_bird_config.py` for game-related settings).
+3. To modify the parameters of the NEAT algorithm or the game environment, check the configuration files (`config.txt` for NEAT parameters).